Pre-Kindergarten (Pre-K) is the official year of entry into Danebank’s Junior School

 The class of 22 students is taught by a fully qualified and experienced early childhood teacher and a qualified trained teacher assistant.

-A brand new Pre-K area is being built, Pre-K are enjoying the larger classroom of the new module building which is closer to the Stage 1 classroom area.
+A brand new Pre-K area was completed in early 2018.
+Pre-K are enjoying the larger classroom of the new module building which is closer to the Stage 1 classroom area.

-It is recommended that students turn 4 years old before 31st March in their Pre-Kinder year.
-Students whose birthdays fall from April to July may spend two years in Pre-Kinder if they are not ready to move on to Kindergarten.
+It is recommended that students turn 4 years old before 31st March in their Pre-K year.
+Students whose birthdays fall from March to May may spend two years in Pre-K if they are not ready to move on to Kindergarten.
 That decision is discussed between parents and the teacher so that each students’ learning and social needs are met.